 Polymyositis and Dermatomyositis

 Both of these conditions are generalized inflammatory disorders.
 Polymyositis is caused by muscle damage, which turns into inflammation.
 Dermatomyositis is a type of polymyositis, but with this condition, you will usually find skin lesions on your cat.
+Dermatomyositis can be misidentified as a cat skin problem, but similar to polymyositis, the inflammation is located within the muscles.
 Immune-mediated infections, drugs, and cancer can cause polymyositis or dermatomyositis in your pet.

 Sometimes cats’ bodies sense something is wrong when there in fact is nothing wrong.
 This is the case with autoimmune diseases.
 The body thinks there is an injury, so it starts sending white blood cells to the “infected area” to fight off foreign bodies when there is nothing there.